harmony-one/h/progress/alaina-furstenberg.md

 I also wrote monthly newsletters highlighting team progress, community tweets, and founder insights.
 Using NotebookLM, I developed AI podcasts summarizing these updates, which were repurposed to provide additional content for YouTube and Substack.

-To support the PumpONE project, I joined weekly syncs with the development team, contributing to key discussions and progress updates.
-Additionally, I am assisting in writing disclaimers and documentation to ensure a smooth and compliant launch.
+To support the PumpONE project, I joined weekly syncs with the development team.
+For the upcoming launch, I am assisting in writing disclaimers and documentation to ensure a smooth and compliant launch.

 ---